Residential specialist school enrolment - RSS only pathway

 - The RSS only pathway provides 24 hour teaching and learning opportunities through the school day and residential provision.

 - IWS is a wraparound service which includes an individually tailored and comprehensive range of supports across home, community and school settings.
-This can include a regular school or a day or residential specialist school.

 A RSS is an education intervention.